ory/hydra/README.md

 Current status:

-- Development: 90% of principal components
+- Development: 95% of principal components
-- HTTP API: 70% (in review)
+- HTTP API: 80% (in review)
-- Real world use: 10%
+- Real world use: 20%

+Hydra is being developed at [Ory](https://ory.am) because we need a lightweight and clean IAM solution for our customers.
+Join our [mailinglist](http://eepurl.com/bKT3N9) to stay on top of new developments.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->